mansurianas/kubernetes/architecture/architecture.md

 #### c.
 Kube Scheduler
 - Responsible for assigning Pods (the smallest deployable units in Kubernetes) to nodes based on resource availability and constraints.
+- Example: If a pod dies, the ReplicaSet controller creates a new one.

 - Acts like an event planner, ensuring the desired number of Pods are running.
 - When you request a container to be run, the scheduler decides which node in your cluster should run it, considering resource availability and other constraints.